phalcon-orphanage/docs/es/reference/install.rst

 .. code-block:: bash

-    # Suse: Add this line in your php.ini
+    # Suse: Add a file called phalcon.ini in /etc/php5/conf.d/ with this content:
     extension=phalcon.so

-    # Centos/RedHat/Fedora: Add a file called phalcon.ini in /etc/php.d/ with this content:
+    # CentOS/RedHat/Fedora: Add a file called phalcon.ini in /etc/php.d/ with this content:
     extension=phalcon.so

-    # Ubuntu/Debian: Add a file called 30-phalcon.ini in /etc/php5/conf.d/ with this content:
+    # Ubuntu/Debian with apache2: Add a file called 30-phalcon.ini in /etc/php5/apache2/conf.d/ with this content:
     extension=phalcon.so

-    # Debian with php5-fpm: Add a file called 30-phalcon.ini in /etc/php5/fpm/conf.d/ with this content:
+    # Ubuntu/Debian with php5-fpm: Add a file called 30-phalcon.ini in /etc/php5/fpm/conf.d/ with this content:
     extension=phalcon.so

+    # Ubuntu/Debian with php5-cli: Add a file called 30-phalcon.ini in /etc/php5/cli/conf.d/ with this content:
+    extension=phalcon.so

 Reiniciando el servidor web.

-If you are running Debian with php5-fpm, restart it:
+If you are running Ubuntu/Debian with php5-fpm, restart it:

 .. code-block:: bash